Chart Color Schemes

 Jamboree Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects likely to impact the region: Centenary Motorway Upgrade Planning, McLeod Country Golf Club Retirement Village, Darra Mixed-Use Commercial, and Connectwest Industrial Park.
-The following details those considered most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact the area.
+Notable projects include Centenary Motorway Upgrade Planning, McLeod Country Golf Club Retirement Village, Darra Mixed-Use Commercial, and Connectwest Industrial Park.
+The following details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.